-Organisations that haven’t yet started to invest in equality, diversity, inclusion and belonging (EDIB) have reported a 50 per cent decline in employee engagement over the past 12 months, according to the latest research by WorkBuzz.
+Organisations that haven’t yet started to invest in equality, diversity, inclusion and belonging (EDIB) have reported a 50 per cent decline in employee engagement over the past 12 months, according to our latest research.
 Organisations that are progressing EDIB initiatives have higher employee engagement levels, and the further along the EDIB journey an organisation is, the more likely they are to say that employee engagement has increased.
 These are the findings from employee engagement expert WorkBuzz’s ‘The State of Employee Engagement’ report, which delivers insights from over 300 organisational leaders, HR professionals, and industry experts.

 Steven Frost, Founder and CEO of WorkBuzz, says, “This research suggests that inclusive cultures create more positive employee experiences which directly impact engagement levels.
 Organisations that aren’t making efforts to nurture an environment of belonging for all, are damaging employee relations which in turn impacts organisational culture, wellbeing, and staff turnover.”